tomdalling/old-tomdalling.com/resources/blog-posts/draft_fizzbuzz.markdown

-The final implementation uses these methods: `range`, `enumerator`, `first`, `take`, `size`, `select`, `call`, `map`, `first`, `join`, `to_s`, `yield`, `+`, `=`, `==`.
+The final implementation uses these methods: `range`, `enumerator`, `first`, `take`, `size`, `select`, `call`, `map`, `first`, `join`, `to_s`, `yield`, `+`, `==`.
 It has about 20 expressions/statements.
 It has higher-order functions and lambdas.
 It introduces the concept of triggers, and infinite enumerators.
 It also comes with a bunch of documentation, tests, and other supporting files.
-On top of that, it doesn't even print out the results &ndash;
-that part is left up to the user of the library.
+On top of that, it doesn't even print out the results &ndash; that part is left up to the user of the library.

 The final implementation represents a _veritable explosion_ of complexity.
 Complexity bad.
 More code means more bugs, slower maintenance, and a steeper learning curve for other developers.
 We could have taken it further, too.
 We could have done performance optimisation, added concurrency, etc. There are plenty more ways to parameterize the code.
-Soon enough, you're implementing an `AbstractFizzBuzzRangeTransformerStrategyDecorator`, several levels deep into an inheritance hierarchy.
+Soon enough, you're implementing a [DefaultFizzBuzzUpperLimitParameter][], several levels deep into an inheritance hierarchy.

 You Ain't Gonna Need It